FREE SHIPPING on orders of $85 or more

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Albrecht were

-Albrecht Settlers in the United States in the 18th Century
+Albrecht Settlers in United States in the 18th Century

-Albrecht Settlers in the United States in the 19th Century
+Albrecht Settlers in United States in the 19th Century

-Albrecht Settlers in the United States in the 20th Century
+Albrecht Settlers in United States in the 20th Century

 The Albrecht Family Crest was acquired from the Houseofnames.com archives.
 The Albrecht Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.